luiscoco/Python_Dash/README.md

-# Python_Dask
-Python a brief introduction to Dash
+# Python a brief introduction to Dash